Purpose now email book

 • Expensive (for what you get)

-9. Podia
+10. Podia

 Podia allows users to create and sell online courses, digital downloads, and memberships.
-It comes build with some basic features such as webinar and community functions, plus the option to link a community to a course specifically.
+It comes built with some basic features such as webinar and community functions, plus the option to link a community to a course specifically.

 Podia email campaigns